-A new, analytically based, method to determine the rate coefficients for autoxidation reaction schemes is presented.
-We mathematically demonstrate that the new method can be used to find rate coefficients that can plausibly describe the chemical species' evolution based on simulated mass-spectra.
-The method compares concentrations of detected species (at atomic resolution, e.g., by NO3- CIMS) and their change rates (with respect to time) to isomers that exist in a proposed, lumped reaction scheme (Pichelstorfer et al., 2024).
-Assumptions on the relative magnitude of the isomer-forming rate coefficients and a description of physical change parameters (e.g., dilution, wall interaction) allow calculations of reaction rate coefficients of the proposed scheme.
+A new analytically based method for determining the rate coefficients for autoxidation reaction schemes is presented.
+We demonstrate mathematically that the new method can be used to find rate coefficients that can plausibly describe the chemical species' evolution based on simulated mass spectra.
+The method compares concentrations of detected species (at atomic resolution, e.g. by NO_3^- CIMS) and their change rates (with respect to time) to isomers that exist in a proposed lumped reaction scheme (Pichelstorfer et al., 2024).
+Assumptions about the relative magnitudes of the isomer-forming rate coefficients and a description of the physical change parameters (e.g. dilution or wall interaction) allow calculations of reaction rate coefficients of the proposed scheme.